junxit/us-congress-bills-111/bill.md

   - **(1)** valid existing rights;
   - **(2)** except as otherwise provided by this section—
     - **(A)** section 206 of the Federal Land Policy and Management Act of 1976 (43 U.S.C.
 1716); and
-    - **(B)** any other applicable laws; and
+    - **(B)** any other applicable laws;
+  - **(3)** all costs of land exchanges under this Act, including but not limited to appraisals, surveys, and related costs, shall be paid equally by the Secretary and the State; and
-  - **(3)** any additional terms and conditions that the Secretary and the State mutually determine to be appropriate.
+  - **(4)** any additional terms and conditions that the Secretary and the State mutually determine to be appropriate.
 - **(c)** *Title approval* Title to the Federal land and non-Federal land to be exchanged under this section shall be in a format acceptable to the Secretary and the State.
 - **(d)** *Appraisals*
   - **(1)** *In general* The value of the Federal land and the non-Federal land shall be determined by appraisals conducted by 1 or more independent appraisers selected jointly by the Secretary and the State.
   - **(2)** *Applicable law* The appraisals conducted under paragraph (1) shall be conducted in accordance with section 206 of the Federal Land Policy and Management Act of 1976 (43 U.S.C.
 1716).
   - **(3)** *Approval* The appraisals conducted under paragraph (1) shall be submitted to the Secretary and the State for approval.
   - **(4)** *Adjustment*
     - **(A)** *In general* If value is attributed to any parcel of Federal land because of the presence of minerals subject to leasing under the Mineral Leasing Act (30 U.S.C.
-181 et seq.), the value of the parcel (as otherwise established under this subsection) shall be reduced by the percentage of the Federal revenue sharing with a State under section 35(a) of the Mineral Leasing Act (30 U.S.C.
-191(a)).
+181 et seq.), the value of the parcel (as otherwise established under this subsection) shall be reduced by the estimated value of the payments that would have been made to the State of Utah from bonuses, rentals, and royalties that the United States would have received if such minerals were leased pursuant to the Mineral Leasing Act (30 U.S.C.
+181 et seq.).
     - **(B)** *Limitation* An adjustment under subparagraph (A) shall not be considered as a property right of the State.
   - **(5)** *Availability of appraisals*
     - **(A)** *In general* All final appraisals, appraisal reviews, and determinations of value for land to be exchanged under this section shall be available for public review at the Utah State Office of the Bureau of Land Management at least 30 days before the conveyance of the applicable parcels.